jamesshore/quixote/docs/QElement.md

 **Compatibility Notes:**

-* We do not support the `clip-path` property at this time.
-If the `clip-path` property is used by an element or its ancestors, none of the `element.rendered` descriptors will work.
-They'll throw an error instead.
+* We don't support the `clip-path` property at this time.
+It's so complicated that full support is unlikely.

+* We don't support the `overflow: clip` property at this time, but we might in the future.
+As of April 2020, `overflow: clip` is still experimental and no browsers support it.

+* We don't support the `overflow: overlay` property and probably never will.
+It's deprecated.

 * The `element.rendered` descriptors don't work on IE 8.
 This is due to bugs in IE 8's reporting of the `clip` property.
 You can check for IE 8's broken behavior with the [quixote.browser.misreportsClipAutoProperty()](quixote.md#quixotebrowser) browser detect.